CVE-2025-59333

 Mitigation and workarounds

-The recommended mitigations include: 1) Avoiding sole reliance on "starts with" SELECT checks, 2) Implementing strict access controls to specific tables that users are authorized to query, 3) Preventing multiple SQL queries from being chained together, and 4) Requiring fine-grained permissions on the database server with explicit access to specific capabilities.
-Currently, there are no patched versions available (GitHub Advisory).
+Several recommendations have been provided to mitigate this vulnerability: 1) Avoid relying solely on the "starts with SELECT" check, 2) Implement strict access controls to specific tables that users are authorized to query, 3) Prevent multiple SQL queries from being chained together, and 4) Implement fine-grained permissions on the database server with explicit access to specific capabilities.
+No patched version is currently available (GitHub Advisory).

 Additional resources